microsoft/azuredevopslabs/labs/vstsextend/selenium/readme.md

 ## Exercise 1: Create a Deployment Group

 We will use Deployment Groups feature in Azure DevOps to deploy the application on a VM which was provisioned earlier to execute the Selenium test cases.
 [Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"} in Azure DevOps makes it easier to organize the servers that you use to host your app.
 A deployment group is a collection of machines with a Azure DevOps agent on each of them.
-Each machine interacts with Azure DevOps to coordinatthe e deployment of your applications.
+Each machine interacts with Azure DevOps to coordinate the deployment of your applications.

 We will also deploy the SQL database in the VM using Deployment Groups.